ICB-DCM/cOmicsArt/docs/interface-details/06-pca.md

 - **PC for y-Axis**: Select the principal component for the y-axis.
 Options include PC1, PC2, PC3, and PC4.

 - **Plot ellipses**: You can choose to plot ellipses around the groups.
-This ellipses indicate the 95% confidence interval of the group.
+These ellipses indicate the 95% confidence interval of the group.
 Hence, if the are overlapping the groups are not significantly different.
 Note, to draw such ellipses there need to be enough samples within a single group - if that is not the case the ellipses will not be drawn.

 - **Plot Loadings on top**: You can choose to plot the loadings on top of the PCA plot (the top 5 are used).
 You can hover over them to identify the respective entities.
 For more help on how to interpret loadings within a PCA, check out [this resource on PCA loadings interpretation](https://towardsdatascience.com/what-are-pca-loadings-and-biplots-9a7897f2e559).